 - Happy clients, editors and employers – satisfied customers and co-workers can help to boost your work and financial prospects

-- Positive feedback – testimonials and recommendations can be motivating as well as helpful in marketing your business if you’re a freelance health writer
+- Positive feedback – testimonials and recommendations can be motivating as well as helpful in marketing your business if you’re a freelance medical writer

 As I mentioned above, efficiency begins before you start writing – at the requirements gathering stage.

-I just finished week 3 of my How To Become A Freelance Health Writer online course, and one of the modules was about efficient writing.
+I just finished working on week 3 of my freelance medical writing course, and one of the modules was about efficient writing.

 One of the points I really emphasised to my students was the importance of ensuring that you have all your requirements defined before you start writing.